 Dealing with anxiety can seem like a never-ending process.
 Feeling a bit anxious about things is not all that unusual.
 It’s only when that anxiety gets out of hand and starts interfering with our ability to act in our own best interests that problems arise.

+Anxiety becomes a serious issue when it starts to interfere with daily life.
+When, as doctor Jerilyn Ross says, you start to think that “around every corner, there’s the next possible disaster.”
 At that point, the person has lost perspective and their anxiety has entered the realm of the disorder.
 But that’s not to say they’re powerless to right the ship.
 There are in fact a number of effective coping mechanisms one can learn to reduce anxiety levels.
-Here are a few of the most effective.
+Here are a few of the most effective:

-- Consider meditation – Meditation has been helping people relieve stress and anxiety for thousands of years.
+Meditation.
+Meditation has been helping people relieve stress and anxiety for thousands of years.
 It can be a very effective tool that helps you purge negative, anxious thoughts from your mind.
 There are scores of websites and internet videos that can teach you basic meditation techniques.
 It’s also a safe bet that there are numerous places in your community where you can learn and practice meditation.

 Should your anxiety resist common mitigation techniques like those outlined above, you may want to consider medication.
 There are more anxiety medications on the market today than ever before.
 Including one that is threatening to make most others obsolete.
 It’s called ketamine and it’s being hailed by many mental health professionals as the most important breakthrough in the treatment of depression and anxiety in decades.

 Some research indicates that up to 80% of patients can find relief from their symptoms after a series of IV Ketamine infusions.
 Before you move to a more well-known alternative ask your doctor or mental health professional about ketamine.